Course Title: Discourse Studies for Interpreters

 - Analysing sample phrases and short text segments using auditory input and short term memory in order to produce oral summaries of meaning.

-- Publicly demonstrating in class adequate standards of public speaking appropriate for the role of the speaker with acceptable register, sentence rhythm, word intonation, pronunciation and syllable stress.
+- Demonstrating adequate standards of oral message delivery appropriate for the role of the speaker with acceptable register, sentence rhythm, word intonation, pronunciation and syllable stress.

 - Comprehending the implication of commonly used tonal patterns and fixed expressions in Australian English in professional contexts such as courts, police, education, hospitals, etc.